-1. In John 14:28b, Jesus Christ specifically tells His disciples that God the Father is greater than Himself: “If you loved Me, you would rejoice because I said, ‘I am going to the Father,’ for My Father is greater than I.”
+1. In John 14:28b, Jesus Christ makes the following statement that God the Father is greater than Himself: “If you loved Me, you would rejoice because I said, ‘I am going to the Father,’ for My Father is greater than I.”

 A footnote in the New International Version (NIV) Bible indicates that the second part of the passage reveals “the subordinate role Jesus accepted as a necessary part of the incarnation.”

-Together, these two explanations infer that when Jesus Christ returned to God the Father after having fulfilled His mission to live a sinless life on Earth and die on the cross as a perfect sacrifice for the sins of everyone who accepts Him as their Savior.
+Considered together, these two explanations infer that when Jesus Christ returned to God the Father after having fulfilled His mission to live a sinless life on Earth and die on the cross as the perfect sacrifice for the sins of everyone who accepts Him as their Savior.
 He would be equal with the Father, not subordinate to Him.

 A somewhat different perspective is provided by Norman Geisler, Ph.D., and Thomas Howe, M.A., in their book entitled When Critics Ask.
 On page 420 of the book, they explain John 14:28b, as follows: